ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 -----------------------------------------------------------------------

-When a game that was previously using an older runtime environment switches to Steam Linux Runtime version 3 (sniper), sometimes the Steam client will continue to run that game in the older runtime until it is restarted.
+When a game that was previously using an older runtime environment switches to Steam Linux Runtime 3.0 (sniper), sometimes the Steam client will continue to run that game in the older runtime until it is restarted.
 This is a Steam client issue: it should switch to the new runtime automatically.